Lew Hoad: Amateur career: 1950–1957

 Hoad, no. 1 foreign seed at the U.S. Championships, lost to Ham Richardson in a five-set quarterfinal.
-His lackluster form continued when he was defeated by unseeded Luis Ayala in the quarterfinal of the Pacific Southwest Championships in mid-September.
-After returning to Australia at the end of September, Hoad scheduled extra practice to work on his serve and volley but subsequently lost to Don Candy in the semifinal of the Sydney Metropolitan Championships.
+Hoad's lackluster form, which he blamed on a lack of consistency, continued when he was beaten by Luis Ayala in the quarterfinal of the Pacific Southwest Championships in mid-September.
+At the Sydney Metropolitan Championships he lost to Don Candy in the semifinal.
 In early November, matters briefly improved.
-In the final of the Queensland Championships in Brisbane, he overcame a sunstroke and the loss of sets three and four by 0–6 to defeat Hartwig in five sets.
-In mid-November, he was upset by veteran John Bromwich who better exploited the windy conditions in the quarterfinal of the N.S.W.
+In the final of the Queensland Championships, he overcame a sunstroke and the loss of two bagel sets to defeat Hartwig.
+In mid-November, he was upset by veteran John Bromwich who better handled the windy conditions in the quarterfinal of the N.S.W.
 Championships.
-At the Victorian Championships, the last significant tournament before the Davis Cup Challenge Round, Hoad was defeated in straight sets in the semifinal by Seixas.
-As in the previous match against Sven Davidson he showed such poor form and at times an apparent lack of interest that he was jeered by the crowd and several left after he smashed a ball into the stands.
-The 1954 Davis Cup Challenge Round was played on 27–29 December on the grass courts at the White City Stadium in Sydney between title holders Australia and the United States.
-Hoad lost the first rubber to Trabert, in front of a record crowd of 25,000, in a high-quality four-set match.
+At the Victorian Championships Hoad lost in straight sets in the semifinal to Seixas.
+He showed such poor form and at times an apparent lack of interest that he was jeered by the crowd.

+The Davis Cup Challenge Round was played on 27–29 December on the grass courts of White City Stadium in Sydney between title holders Australia and the United States.
+Hoad lost the first rubber to Trabert in four sets, in front of a record crowd of 25,000.
 Rosewall also lost his singles match and the United States won back the cup after Seixas and Trabert defeated Hoad and Rosewall in four sets in the doubles rubber.

-In a season review article in the Dunlop Lawn Tennis Annual & Almanack editor and former tennis player G.P.
+In a season review editor and former tennis player G.P.
 Hughes mentioned that "Hoad in particular had a bad year".
 In a 1956 interview, Hoad admitted that especially in 1954 he often got fed-up with tennis and didn't care whether he played or not.
 In September, Hoad's world ranking had slipped to No. 7 in Tingay's ranking.
 Tingay, Chatrier and other writers ranked Hoad world No. 5 in a collaborative ranking.
-However, Hoad was ranked world No. 4 in Ned Potter's rankings for 1954 in World Tennis, which was a higher ranking than Potter had given Hoad in 1953 at No. 5.
+He was ranked world No. 4 by Ned Potter in World Tennis, which was a higher ranking than Potter had given Hoad in 1953.